 BHGE and DLR are working on flameless combustion and this could be mentioned in this chapter

 The NOx emission level of gas turbine engines has continuously been reduced over the last few decades.
-Even though 25ppm NOx (corr. to 15%vol. O2) is still accepted as industry standard (for gaseous fuel firing), more and more projects adopt 15ppm NOx as a emission target, and even single digit ppm NOx levels are being asked for in certain regions.
+Even though 25ppm NOx (corr. to 15%vol. O2) is still accepted as industry standard (for gaseous fuel firing), more and more projects adopt 15ppm NOx as an emission target, and even single digit ppm NOx levels are being asked for in certain regions.
 For liquid fuel operation, 42ppm NOx has long been accepted as the emission limit, but recently a new version of the Industrial Emission Directive (IED) of the EU has been drafted which calls for 25ppm NOx also for liquid fuels.
 Legislation for CO emissions has been less stringent (usually less than 100ppm CO is acceptable), but in some cases CO emission limits (at base load) have been put as low as those for NOx (e.g. 25ppm).
-Subsequent to the publication of the IED, the Best Available Techniques Reference document (BREF) has set an expectation for further reduction in NOx levels for both existing and new plant.
+Subsequent to the publication of the IED, the Best Available Techniques Reference document (BREF) has set an expectation for further reduction in NOx levels for both existing and new plants.

 Individual issues which should be addressed in the near future are: